 13.1 The Parties may be required to participate in one or more Case Conference, which is a meeting of the Parties that is not a Hearing.
-Further to Rule 1.2, a Case Conference will be conducted by telephone, videoconference or other electronic format, unless the Review Panel or a person assigned to conduct the Case Conference chooses another way.
+A Case Conference will be conducted by telephone unless the Review Panel or person assigned to conduct the Case Conference chooses another way.